 There Are Many Different Ways To Ship Into And From Canada Without Using Canada Post, Including Options For Small Businesses

-Worried about a Canada Post lockout or strike (get updates here), but you don't know any other affordable shipping companies to fill the gap for your small business?
+Worried about backlogs at Canada Post after the strikes (get updates here), but you don't know any other affordable shipping companies to fill the gap for your small business?

 Need an alternative for shipping into Canada from other countries?